gedaskir/qmeq/README.md

 QmeQ: Quantum master equation for Quantum dot transport calculations
 ====================================================================

-QmeQ is an open-source Python package for transport calculations through quantum  dot devices.
+QmeQ is an open-source Python package for calculations of transport through quantum  dot devices.
 The so-called Anderson-type models are used to describe the quantum dot device, where quantum dots are coupled to the leads by tunneling.
 QmeQ can calculate the stationary state **particle** and